The first thing I notice about Fortune Centre is not the food. It is the light

 Bodhi Deli is a no frills, hidden gem offering affordable vegetarian dishes made with well seasoned mock meat.
 Their vegetarian laksa, rich with coconut milk and spices, is a comforting bowl that draws many back for all the meals.
 The chicken cutlet rice here is a satisfying lunch option that won’t break the bank.

-The steady flow of regulars at Bodhi Deli speaks volumes about its dependable appeal.
-Patrons, mostly vegetarian diners, seem to find comfort in the familiar flavors and generous portions that never waver despite the no-frills setting.
-Situated in the basement food court just a three-minute walk from Bencoolen MRT, the deli operates from 11 AM to 8 PM and relies on walk-in customers who come prepared to queue during peak lunch hours.
+Location and Opening Hours: Situated in the basement food court just a three-minute walk from Bencoolen MRT, the deli operates from 11 AM to 8 PM and relies on walk-in customers who come prepared to queue during peak lunch hours.

 My Order: Chicken Rice ($5.50), Chicken Cutlet Rice with Fried Egg